WildlifeDatasets/wildlife-datasets/docs/default_splits.md

 # Default splits

-The dataset already contain a split.
+The dataset already contains a default split.
 However, this split can be used only the the closed-set setting.
 This is the most common case in machine learning, where the identities (classes) in the training and testing sets coincide.
 Researcher may want to perform experiments on [other splits](../tutorial_splits) such as the open-set or disjoint-set splits.
-For comparability of methods, here we list the recommended way to creating splits.
-We note that the resulting splits are machine-independent and that it is possible to generate additional splits by using different seed or proportion of the two sets.
+For comparability of methods, here we list the recommended way of creating splits.
+We note that the resulting splits are machine-independent and that it is possible to generate additional splits by using different seeds or proportion of the two sets.

 ## Splits based on identities